siddharth1729/siddharth1729/README.md

   systems.

-To make that a reality, I spend most of my time reading reaserch papers, courses and reading codes to become a better programmer along with its community.
+To make that a reality, I spend most of my time reading reaserch papers, courses and reading codes to become a better programmer.

 - Currently learning about Rust, database system,  storage engines, network programming, distributed system and exploring the unknowns.
 - Writing a [RedRusDB](https://github.com/RedRusDB/redrus) in Rust from scratch.
 (Currently in private)